JeremyHeinPhD/Alignment-Portfolio/- ai-versus-the-water-bottle.md

 At the end of the day, the teacher would score the effectiveness of each intervention.
 The AI would learn from that feedback — not just what happened, but what helped.
 Over time, it would become a quiet companion, attuned to Freddie’s rhythms, ready to support without overwhelming.

 Fewer disruptions to Freddie's day would really benefit him, his classmates, teacher, case manager, and me--a special education paraprofessional who had to juggle the needs of Freddie and several other students all at the same time.
-As Andrew Ng says: "AI is task replacement, not job replacement."
+As Andrew Ng reminds us, "AI is task replacement, not job replacement."

 ---